-The three resorts boast 8,000 acres of skiing, 2 gondolas, 26 chairlifts and 30 feet of feather-light, dry Canadian Rockies powder annually.
+These three resorts boast 8,000 acres of skiing, 2 gondolas, 26 chairlifts and 30 feet of feather-light, dry Canadian Rockies powder annually.

-Explore variety, history and views beyond compare all with one lift ticket.
+Explore variety, history and views beyond compare all with one SkiBig3 lift ticket.
 A UNESCO World Heritage Site, the area is known for its exceptional natural beauty, rare wildlife and abundant land-forms.

 Discover the makings of a fairytale, with castles, châteaux and hamlets nestled amongst the storied peaks of Canada’s first National Park.

-First settled in the 1880s after the transcontinental railway was built through the Bow Valley, the town of Banff is the gateway to the Canadian Rockies and its namesake National Park.
+First settled in the 1880s after the transcontinental railway was built through the Bow Valley, the town of Banff is the gateway to the Canadian Rockies and its namesake national park.
 Tourism here got its start when railway workers discovered a series of natural hot springs on Sulphur Mountain.
 Soon, construction of the majestic Banff Springs Hotel was underway and the rest, as they say, is history.

 Today, this vibrant resort town of 9000 residents welcomes over 4 million visitors annually.
 While skiing has long been central to Banff’s winter appeal, many other popular outdoor winter activities and experiences can be enjoyed, from dog-sledding to snowshoeing.
 Banff’s more than 130 bars, restaurants, coffee shops and bakeries will satisfy every palate, its nightlife rocks till the wee hours, and more than 50 accommodation options fit any style and budget (including, of course, the fairytale castle called the Fairmont Banff Springs).

 Just a 40 minute drive west of Banff, the luxurious Fairmont Chateau Lake Louise overlooks this postcard pretty setting.
 Staying here or at nearby lodges in the village of Lake Louise gives you easy access to horse-drawn sleigh rides, dog sledding, cross-country ski trails, snowshoeing and, of course, The Lake Louise Ski Resort.